-It can be difficult to master, and so that’s why there is a whole episode of Ukrainian Lessons Podcast about the pronunciation of И.
+It can be difficult to master, so there is a whole episode of the Ukrainian Lessons Podcast about the pronunciation of И.

 Check out the ULP Episode #5: Numbers + И Pronunciation

-In the episode, we gave 3 techniques of how to get the right pronunciation of И:
+In the episode, we gave three techniques of how to get the right pronunciation of И: